elixir-lang/ex_doc/README.md

 ]
 ```

+On the JavaScript side, ExDoc emits the "exdoc:loaded" event.
+This event may be called multiple times, as you navigate across pages, so initialization that should happen only once must be conditional.
+We recommend external scripts to use `def`, not async, as shown in the examples below.

 ### Rendering Math

 If you write TeX-style math in your Markdown, such as `$\sum_{i}^{N} x_i$`, it ends up as raw text on the generated pages.
 To render expressions, we recommend using [KaTeX](https://katex.org/), a JavaScript library that turns expressions into graphics.
 To load and trigger KaTeX on every documentation page, we can insert the following HTML: